Praqma/OctoCopDD/blogpost.md

 **That's it!**

-You then access each service (running as a container) on the CoDe server, using it's DNS name or infrastructure IP from anywhere on the network.
+You can then access each container service on the CoDe server by using its DNS name or infrastructure IP from anywhere on the network.

 #The prerequisites

 The following are prerequisites for OCDD to work correctly on a Docker host:
-* You can use root to setup OCDD.
-* You can also use a normal user to set up OCDD.
-In that case the user needs to have password-less sudo access.
+* You need to use either root or a user with password-less sudo access to setup OCDD.
 * In addition to having [Docker](https://www.docker.com/) / Docker-Engine and Docker-Compose, you need to have [git](https://git-scm.com/) (to download this repo - of-course), and [jq](https://stedolan.github.io/jq/download/).
 * You need to setup a persistent storage location (with correct ownership/permissions) on your Docker host for DNS and www services which comes with OCDD.
 In my case it is `/opt/ocdd/` , which contains dns and www directories inside it.
 * You need to know the name of the sub-domain you want your DNS service to be authoritative for.